CoolestProjects/appathon-ios/basic-beacon-monitoring/README.md

 open BeaconMonitoringNotifDp4.xcworkspace
 ```

-Add the _AppDelegate.swift_ file set the Estimote App Token
+Open the _AppDelegate.swift_ file and set the Estimote App Token
 and UUID, major, and minor number of your test beacon.

 ```